Rhizome supports the creation, presentation, and preservation of contemporary art that uses new technologies in significant ways. Read more about us.

 Vijay

-Comment by marc garrett
+, marc garrett

-Comment by Tom Moody
+, Tom Moody

-I think the test should be something like the old Hustler "peter meter" for rating pr0n (or its female equivalent--need some help here).
+I think the test should be something like the old Hustler "peter meter" for rating pr0n (or its female equivalent–need some help here).
 The higher the biological rating the more like 4chan it is.
 You are playing with bandwidth fire when you cross over to that industry (as you apparently found out).
 I've spent several years avoiding links from those sites while trying to be as "free as I want to be."

-Comment by marc garrett
+, marc garrett

 Of course you are right, but one should push things to see what happens...

-Comment by Damon Zucconi
+, Damon Zucconi

 "How come it feels like THIS is the genre instead of what everyone agreed on?"